maryrosecook/code-lauren/pages/naming-things.md

 ## Naming things

 Earlier, I suggested you make a line of ovals.
 You might have noticed that you were repeating numbers.

-For another example, type in this code:
+Delete all the code on the left.
+Type in this code:

 ```
 draw-oval(200 200 30 40 "filled" "blue")
 draw-oval(250 200 30 40 "filled" "red")
 ```

-`200`, the description of how far down to draw an oval, appears twice.  `30`, the width of the ovals, appears twice.
+Notice how `200`, the description of how far down to draw an oval, appears twice.  `30`, the width of the ovals, appears twice.
 The height appears twice, too.

 ### Name the distance from the top

-You can name the distance of the ovals from the top like this:
+You could name the distance of the ovals from the top like this:

 ```
 top-dist: 200
 ```

-You can then use the name in place of the distance.
-Notice how the code below sets `top-dist` to `200` and replaces the `200`s with `top-dist` in the `draw-oval` actions.
+Then you could use the name in place of the distance.

+Let's do that.
+Delete all the code on the left.
+Type in this code:

 ```
 top-dist: 200